 Quality of audio repair often depends on the correct sequence of processing steps.
 Just as other impulse noise repair algorithms, Mouth De-click is supposed to work first, ahead of any hum or broadband noise reduction.
 When both impulse and stationary noises are present in the signal, removing impulse noises first makes sure that the stationary denoiser (such as De-noise module of RX) can work most efficiently.
 Some users have reported that using De-crackle after Mouth De-click produces improved results on certain samples.

-We suggest the following flowchart of processing steps for audio repair as a general guideline.
+We suggest this flowchart of processing steps for audio repair as a general guideline.
 It demonstrates that for many repair problems there are multiple modules in RX that can be used alternatively or in sequence.